 - 8 oz mozzarella cheese, grated

-- In a medium sized bowl, mix barbecue sauce and pork together well.
+- In a medium sized bowl, mix the barbecue sauce and pulled pork together until all of the pork is coated in sauce.
 Set aside.

-- Set a large pot of water to boil, then add pasta to boil.
+- Set a large pot of salted water to boil, then add pasta to boil.
+Cook to package directions for al dente.

-- While pasta is boiling, in a medium sized saucepan over medium heat, melt butter then whisk in flour to create a roux.
+- While pasta is boiling, in a medium-sized saucepan over medium heat, melt butter then whisk in flour to create a roux.
 Cook the mixture for one minute, then slowly add the milk to the roux, whisking vigorously, until the milk is completely added and the mixture is smooth.
-Allow to cook for 3-4 minutes, whisking occasionally, until the sauce is thickened slightly.
+Allow to cook for 3-4 minutes, whisking occasionally, until the sauce is thickened slightly, being able to coat the back of a spoon.

-- Take the pan off the heat, add spices and cheese by the handful, keeping 1/3 of the cheese for later, mix well until all the cheese is melted.
+- Take the pan off the heat, then add spices and cheese by the handful, keeping ⅓ of the cheese for later, mix well until all the cheese is melted.

-- When pasta is ready, add it to a large bowl and pour cheese sauce over it.
-Stir well, then put into an oven safe 9x13 dish.
+- When pasta is ready, add it to a large mixing bowl and pour cheese sauce over it.
+Stir well to coat all the pasta in the cheese sauce, then put mixture into an oven safe 9x13 dish.
 Sprinkle the reserved cheese over the top of the dish.
-Add pulled pork and use a spoon to mix the pulled pork into the mac and cheese.
+Add pulled pork and use a spoon to mix and swirl the pulled pork into the mac and cheese.

-- Bake in oven for 15 minutes, then turn the oven to a low broil and broil for 5 minutes to ensure browned bits of cheese and pork.
+- Bake in the preheated oven for 15 minutes, then turn the oven to a low broil and broil for 5 minutes to ensure browned, crispy bits of cheese and pork.

 - Let cool for about 5 minutes, then serve.